nextcloud/documentation/developer_manual/android_library/index.rst

 You might want to start with doing one or two `junior jobs <https://github.com/owncloud/android/issues?q=is%3Aopen+is%3Aissue+label%3A%22Junior+Job%22>`_ to get into the code and note our :doc:`../general/index`

+Note that contribution to the Android client require signing the `ownCloud Contributor Agreement <https://owncloud.org/contribute/agreement/>`_.

 ownCloud Android Library
 ------------------------